 For corporate headshots, you only need the standard LinkedIn type image.
 Your company should handle team headshots.
 If you are an expert, respected thought-leader, and are giving lectures and presentations to large groups, then you need to snag a presenter/speaker headshot as well.

 For actors, I would highly recommend all three.
 The essential item I impress upon my actor clients is that you can’t walk into an audition for a comedic role with a dramatic headshot.
 It just doesn’t work.
 You want to minimize the friction a casting director experiences when choosing whether or not to book you.
 Actors are cast based on their looks, so help those in control of hiring you.
 Give them a headshot that helps them see you in the role they want to cast.
 If you can only pick one, go with a commercial look as it’s the most “multi-purpose.”
 Just remember, a jack of all trades is a master of none.
+For more information, learn which colors to pick and my tips for clothing to wear for awesome headshots.

 I hope all of this information was helpful, and you know what headshots you’ll need moving forward.
 If you’re still having trouble deciding or want more clarification between the different headshot types, feel free to email me your questions or ask in the comments section below!
 I’m happy to help.